 In April 1997, the Adler issued \$27,000,000 of Adjustable Rate Demand Revenue Bonds through the Illinois Finance Authority (successor to the Illinois Educational Facilities Authority).
 The proceeds of the bonds were used to fund the Adler's facility expansion and renovation project.
-The bonds are currently due in a lump-sum payment in 2031 and bear a rate of interest per annum equal to the higher of prime rate plus 2.00 percent and overnight bank funding rate plus 3.00 percent.
-Rates of 4.00 percent and 0.95 percent were in effect at June 30, 2023 and 2022, respectively.
+The bonds are currently due in a lump-sum payment in 2031 and bear a rate of interest per annum equal to the higher of prime rate plus 2.00% and overnight bank funding rate plus 3.00%.
+Rates of 3.85% and 4.00% were in effect at June 30, 2024 and 2023, respectively.
 At the discretion of the Adler, the bonds can be converted to any one of three adjustable interest rate modes or a fixed interest rate mode, in whole or in part, subject to different demand and purchase features, redemption provisions, interest periods, and payment dates, during the term of the bonds.

 The bonds are supported by an irrevocable direct-pay letter of credit facility, as amended, in favor of the bond trustee.
 The letter of credit requires the Adler's compliance with various covenants, including debt service and asset maintenance ratio requirements.
 The letter of credit agreement expires on August 1, 2025.
 Any remarketing draws will be due and payable upon demand.
+Certain financial covenants are also required to be maintained.
+The Adler was in compliance with all financial covenants during the years ended June 30, 2024 and 2023.

-Bond interest expense was \$697,828 and \$64,297 for the years ended June 30, 2023 and 2022, respectively.
-Various other expenses incurred related to the bonds include letter of credit fees, remarketing fees, and legal expense totaling \$189,926 and \$192,617 for the years ended June 30, 2023 and 2022, respectively.
+Bond interest expense was \$954,604 and \$697,828 for the years ended June 30, 2024 and 2023, respectively.
+Various other expenses incurred related to the bonds include letter of credit fees, remarketing fees, and legal expense totaling \$191,555 and \$189,926 for the years ended June 30, 2024 and 2023, respectively.